Dileepbodapati/compose/README.md

 Releasing
 ---------

 Releases are built by maintainers, following an outline of the [release process](https://github.com/docker/compose/blob/master/project/RELEASE-PROCESS.md).
+CHANGES ADDED